Basal cell nevus syndrome in Adult

-- Bazex-Dupré-Christol syndrome has BCCs, follicular atrophoderma, hypotrichosis, and decreased sweating and has autosomal or X-linked dominant inheritance.
+- Bazex-Dupré-Christol syndrome has BCCs, follicular atrophoderma, hypotrichosis, decreased sweating, and autosomal or X-linked dominant inheritance.
 BCCs tend to be more facial and have histopathology features similar to trichoepitheliomas.

 - Arsenic exposure can cause multiple BCCs and palmoplantar keratoses.

-- Neurofibromatosis has greater than 6 café au lait macules and axillary freckling.
+- Neurofibromatosis has more than 6 café au lait macules and axillary freckling.

-- Pseudohypoparathyroidism has short fourth metacarpal and ectopic calcification.
+- Pseudohypoparathyroidism has short fourth metacarpals and ectopic calcification.